radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 #### Core RP  / Recipes RP

 Terraform provider requires AWS credentials in order to deploy recipes.
-Therefore rp's service-account will be annotated with AWS RoleARN.

-RP should be able to assume the role specified in the environment and use this to communicate with AWS.
+RP should be able to assume the role specified in the credential and use this to communicate with AWS since its pod will have the service-token mounted.

-The environment id will be available in the application properties.
-Resources have application in resource properties.
-Both UCP and RP therefore should be able to fetch the roleARN

 ### Error Handling

-1. what if the webhook is not installed
+1. handle mismatch of credential type and arguments supplied.
-2. what if the IRSA is not setup
+2. what if the cluster does not have a oidc provider configured?
-3. what if the user has aws credentials (secrets) configured and wants to switch to IRSA?
+3. what if the user has aws credentials (secrets) configured and wants to switch to IRSA? we can print a informational message requesting user to delete the old credentials since we currently support only one credential.

 ## Test plan

+We should add a E2E to test the deployment of AWS resources using IRSA.

 ## Security